 Thirty years ago, a group of surfers from Malibu, California, were concerned about the health risks associated with environmental threats posed by escalating coastal development at their favorite surf spot.
 They took action.
 Not even they could have envisioned the history they were making when they succeeded in protecting their beloved surf spot.

 Since our inception in 1984, the Surfrider Foundation has evolved into one of the largest non-profit grassroots organizations dedicated to the protection and enjoyment of the world's ocean, waves and beaches through a powerful activist network.

-With times of uncertainty, it hasn’t been easy.
 There’s still a lot of work to be done.
 Our work is critical.
 And, our long-term success and growth is a tribute to our founders’ vision: that taking on an environmental battle may not be easy, but with constant pressure, endlessly applied, it can, and will, be won.
-The key to this is what makes our organization unique...
+It's what makes Surfrider unique:

 In 2014 we celebrated our 30th anniversary.
 In honor of this milestone we created an online timeline with a more detailed account of the Surfrider Foundation's history.
 It includes photos and highlights many of our successes and programs.